mitranim/wordplay/readme.md

 equivalnet © M

-existence of "malware" implies existence of "bonware" © LR
+existence of "malware" implies existence of "bonware" © VA

 existence of "lobotomy" implies existence of "robotomy" [ja] © M